ktollinger/imdone/project-readme.md

 Introduction
 ----
 When working on a software project in code or writing project in markdown, there are always tasks you need to record.
-Most people use a separate tool to record tasks and sort them into lists.
+Most people use a separate tool to record tasks and keep track of their progress.  iMDone let's you do it right in your work.
-That's where iMDone comes in.
-Tasks are just markdown links!

 [![Build Status](https://travis-ci.org/piascikj/imdone.png?branch=master)](https://travis-ci.org/piascikj/imdone)
 [![Dependency Status](https://gemnasium.com/piascikj/imdone.png)](https://gemnasium.com/piascikj/imdone)